jokesterfr/node-milkcheck/README.md

 While checking a variable, you can pass some checking options to *milkcheck*, such as:

 * __sanitize__: for extended types which support it, this can change the format on the fly of recognized format (ie: fix missing spaces, lowercase...).
 This highly depends on the chosen convention, and helps getting homogeneous strings with more flexible entries.
+* __partial__: this will tell the checker to check only given variable, and not throw any error if one is missing (even mandatory ones).
+This is useful if you consider editing the content partially.

 (no other option so far, contribute if you need more).